Health Website Wiretapping, Data Privacy Investigations: Was Your Info Shared?

 - This Alert Affects:

-- People with Facebook accounts who used any of the healthcare websites or apps listed below, which are under investigation for potential violations of wiretapping laws.
+- Consumers who used any of the health-related websites or apps listed below, which are under investigation for potential violations of wiretapping and other privacy laws.

 - What’s Going On?

-- Attorneys believe certain healthcare websites and, in some cases, their associated apps may be using tracking tools to secretly collect and share users’ private health information with Facebook.
+- Attorneys believe certain health-related websites and, in some cases, their associated apps may be using tracking tools to secretly collect and share users’ private information with Facebook or other third parties.
 They’re now gathering affected consumers to take legal action over these potential privacy violations.

 - Which Websites Are Currently Under Investigation?